echoesofuniverse/aboutproject/README.md

   <br>

 ****SJHS Creative World****
 - The Octahedron has 8 faces, each representing a unique theme.
 Within each face, multiple options are available individually.
-This interactive card is dedicated to the SJSHS team, and showcases webpages created by the students.
+This interactive card is dedicated to the SJHS team, and showcases webpages created by the students.
 <br>